shrutiOx/UNITY_GAME_CODE/README.md

-# UNITY_GAME_CODE : CROSS AND RUN
+## CROSS AND RUN

-# Game Summary -
+# Game Overview

-The chicken has to cross the street avoiding all obstacles and death trap and of-course it cannot slow down , cause a dragon is chasing  it.

-It have to collect coins (50) to go the next level (Cherryland) from current level (GreenLand) .
-If it gets hurt, lives are deducted , speed is decreased and the dragon catches up.
-The score is the calculation of how much forward distance it moves.
-Player can die if 1) Dragon chases up (Ghost script for dragon) 2) falls into one of the death traps 3) Lives becomes zero due to multiple accidents .
-If it collects 50 coins, it will move to the next level.
-If it collects gift boxes, it will be granted lives.

-# Information about this repo

-I created this  in 2021  using Unity, Magica Voxel (for game characters, environment creation ) using C# code.

-Game was previously hosted in Google Play Store (had around 3k+ downloads within a year), but had to be removed in 2022, to oblige by UK student VISA regulations.
+An action-packed endless runner where you control a chicken racing through dangerous environments while being pursued by a dragon.
+Quick reflexes and strategic coin collection are your keys to survival.

+## Gameplay Mechanics
+- **Core Challenge**: Navigate through obstacles while maintaining speed to outrun the pursuing dragon
+- **Progression**: Collect 50 coins to advance from GreenLand to CherryLand
+- **Scoring**: Distance traveled determines your final score
+- **Health System**: Lives decrease with each collision, slowing you down and bringing the dragon closer

+## Hazards & Power-ups
+- **Death Conditions**:
+  - Dragon catches up to you
+  - Falling into death traps
+  - Depleting all lives
+- **Collectibles**:
+  - Coins (50 required for level advancement)
+  - Gift boxes (grant extra lives)

+## Technical Details
+- **Developed in 2021** using Unity and C#
+- **Assets created** with Magica Voxel for characters and environments
+- **Previously available** on Google Play Store with 3,000+ downloads
+- **Game removed** in 2022 to comply with UK student visa regulations

+## Media
+Gameplay videos available on [YouTube](https://www.youtube.com/@Ssc2969)

 The game videos can be found here - https://www.youtube.com/@Ssc2969